Landlord Tips & Tricks

 •

 • The tenant may sue for breach of contract.
-A covenant of quiet enjoyment can be found in every lease agreement.
-The tenant’s right to exclude undesirable visitors from the apartment, as well as an unintentional entry that breaches this right, is included in this category.
+A covenant of quiet enjoyment can be commonly found in lease agreements.
+The tenant’s right to exclude undesirable visitors from the dwelling, as well as an unintentional entry that breaches this right, is included in this category.

 2. Can’t Change the Locks or Duplicate the Keys